abendo/Programming-in-C/README.md

 - Libraries
 - Files

-Programming-in-C2 is a more advanced course in C language.
+Programming in C 2 - is a more advanced course (in C language).
 It consists of the following topics:

 - C Preprocessor